“Then wear the gold hat, if that will move her;

 Victor Hugo says in Les Misrables, “Nothing proceeds more directly and more sincerely from the very depth of our soul, than our unpremeditated and boundless aspirations towards the splendors of destiny.
 In these aspirations, much more than in deliberate, rational coordinated ideas, is the real character of a man to be found.
 Our chimeras are the things which the most resemble us.
 Each one of us dreams of the unknown and the impossible in accordance with his nature.”

 Jay Gatz or Jay Gatsby too dreamed of the impossible.
-As a child, he disciplines his every hour to gain knowledge, poise and success.
+As a child, he disciplines his every hour to gain knowledge, poise, and success.
 As a youth, he is fascinated by the finery and splendour of people with wealth.
 A few years later, he is a millionaire with a grand mansion, expensive cars, wardrobes full of costly clothes.
 He has fabulous wealth, and he displays it fabulously.
 Nobody knows how the wealth was earned.
-The writer gives us nothing but allusions as explanation of this sudden prosperity.
+The writer gives us nothing but allusions as an explanation of this sudden prosperity.
 And all these allusions point to dark secrets.
 But the young, handsome, insanely rich Jay Gatsby is glittering.

 Every week there is a party in his mansion.
 Grand parties where celebrities are invited and where many others come uninvited.
 All these guests come for the party, not for Gatsby.
 And he knows it.
 Very few of them can actually recognize him or care for him.
 He knows it.
 Most of them mock him and suspect his past.
 He knows it.
 And while his mansion is raided by these uncaring guests, he stands alone in a corner and waits for his golden girl.